The Interoperable Europe Act: a revolution in the design of public services?

 • the sharing and reusing of interoperability solutions through an ‘Interoperable Europe Portal’, which acts as a one-stop-shop for such solutions and as a community platform;

-• a number of innovation and support measures, such as regulatory sandboxes and GovTech cooperation, to encourage policy experimentation, develop skills, and scale up interoperability solutions for reuse.
+• several innovation and support measures, such as regulatory sandboxes and GovTech cooperation, to encourage policy experimentation, develop skills, and scale up interoperability solutions for reuse.

 Three main pillars